The Wild Angels: Reception and legacy

-Film critic Leonard Maltin called The Wild Angels "OK after about 24 beers."
-It opened the Venice Film Festival in 1966, to tepid response.
-In a 2009 interview, Corman told Mick Garris that the US State Department tried to prevent the film from being shown in Venice on the grounds that it "did not show America the way it is", but the film was shown there anyway.
-The film holds a 63% "Fresh" rating on Rotten Tomatoes based on 19 reviews.
+Joan Didion said of the film, "There on the screen was some news I was not getting from The New York Times.
+I began to think I was seeing ideograms of the future."
+It was "a kind of underground folk literature for adolescents" that "located an audience and fabricated a myth to exactly express that audience's every inchoate resentment, every yearning for the extreme exhilaration of death."

 While promoting another of his 1960s counterculture movies, The Trip (1967), and autographing a movie still from The Wild Angels depicting Bruce Dern and him sharing one motorcycle, Fonda conceived the film Easy Rider.

 Edited samples of dialogue from the film, from the scene where Fonda's character Blues explains his attitude toward life to the preacher at Loser's funeral ("We wanna be free.
 We wanna be free to do what we wanna do.
 And we wanna get loaded."), were used at the start of Mudhoney's 1989 track "In 'n' Out of Grace" (from Superfuzz Bigmuff), Primal Scream's 1990 single "Loaded" (from Screamadelica) and Eris Drew's 2021 track "Ride Free".
 Audio of Fonda's speech was also sampled repeatedly in the Edgar Wright film The World's End (2013), as well as repeated by Simon Pegg's character Gary King at the end of the movie.
 An excerpt of the audio was also featured in the launch trailer for the video game Need for Speed (2015).

 Actress Laura Dern was conceived by her parents (Bruce Dern and Diane Ladd) while they were shooting this film.